kishanpatel789/kp_data_dev_site/content/posts/017_PythonDecorators.md

 </div>
 </div>

 Naturally you may wonder, "So what?
-Why don't I just modify the original function directly?"
+Why don't I modify the original function directly?"

 Answer: Decorators let you extend MANY functions without re-writing the same code over and over again (the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)).